On the existence and H\"older regularity of solutions to some nonlinear Cauchy-Neumann problems: Introduction

 where $F_\vep$ and $f_\vep$ belong to suitable classes of spaces (see Appendix \ref{App:WeightedSpaces} and \eqref{eq:AssumptionsExponents}).

 This is our main contribution: we prove \emph{parabolic} H\"older estimates ``up to $\{y=0\}$'' for weak solutions to problem \eqref{eq:PerProbEpsFf}, that we transfer to sequences of minimizers of \eqref{eq:Functional0} and, in turn, to the limit function $U$, as $\vep \to 0$.
-We anticipate that even though these H\"older estimates have a \emph{local} nature (we work directly with the local weak formulation of \eqref{eq:PerProbEpsFf}), we will need an extra compactness assumption that, luckily, is guaranteed by the global energy estimates, depending on the initial data $U_0$ (see Proposition \ref{prop:weaklimit}).
+We anticipate that even though these H\"older estimates have a \emph{local} nature (we work directly with the local weak formulation of \eqref{eq:PerProbEpsFf}), we will need an extra compactness assumption guaranteed by the global energy estimates, and depending on the initial data $U_0$ (see Proposition \ref{prop:weaklimit}).

 Since problem \eqref{eq:PerProbEpsFf} is elliptic for every $\vep > 0$ but becomes parabolic in the limit $\vep =0$, we cannot expect to prove uniform \emph{elliptic} H\"older estimates (i.e. elliptic in the $(X,t)$ variables), but ``only'' \emph{parabolic} ones.
-To do this, we will combine uniform local energy estimates, uniform local $L^2 \to L^\infty$ bounds and a uniform oscillation decay lemma, exploiting also some H\"older estimates for weighted elliptic equations, recently obtained by Sire et al. \cite{SireTerVita1:art,SireTerVita2:art}.
-It is important to stress that the proofs of these intermediate steps are not just the mere adaptation of the parabolic theory (see for instance \cite{Moser1964:art,Vasseur2016:art}), but are tailored to the specific nature of the elliptic problem, that degenerates as $\vep \to 0$.
+To do this, we will combine uniform local energy estimates, uniform local $L^2 \to L^\infty$ bounds and a uniform oscillation decay lemma.
+It is important to stress that the proofs of these intermediate steps are not just the mere adaptation of the parabolic theory (see for instance \cite{Moser1964:art,Vasseur2016:art}), but are tailored to the degeneracy of the problem along the time direction.
+We refer the reader to Subsection \ref{subsec:MainResults} for further discussions and connections with the existing literature.

-To the best of our knowledge, this is the first result in this direction: in the existing literature, the results concerning the H\"older regularity of weak solutions to parabolic weighted equations are obtained working in the pure parabolic setting, and are based on the validity of some Harnack inequality in the spirit of Moser \cite{Moser1964:art} (see e.g. \cite{BanGarofalo2017:art,BonSimonov2019:art,ChiarenzaSerapioni1985:art,GutierrezWheeden1991:art} and the references therein).
-We also point out that our method allows us to treat both the existence and the H\"older regularity of weak solutions using the same approximating sequence, in contrast with the classical theory where the two issues are often unrelated.

 Finally, it is important to mention that our strategy seems to be quite \emph{flexible} and different parabolic problems may be attacked with similar techniques.
 For instance, one may fix $s \in (0,1)$ and try to approximate weak solutions to